eye-wave/n/README.md

 ```

 Every quoted string *(with at least one whitespace)* and flags until the next command, will be treated as subargs that will be executed with your command.
+> [!WARNING]
+>
+> If you want to pass a single subargument, you need to quote it and also put a space at the start or the end.
+> Example: `ru add "express "` to install express.js with whatever package manager you use at the moment

 ## Installation